pruzko/hakuin/publications/TUTORIAL.md

 The `name` parameter is not sanitized, so the endpoint is vulnerable to BSQLI.

 To exploit the vulnerability, you need to instruct Hakuin on how to inject its queries.
 This is done by deriving the `Requester` class and overriding the `request` method.
-Aside from injecting queries, the method must determine whether they resolved to `True` or `False`.
+Aside from injecting queries, the method must determine whether they resolve to `True` or `False`.
 ```python
 from hakuin import Requester